About the scholarship

 Applications have now closed for the 2017 Alumni Scholarships.

-Alumni Scholarships are made possible by the support of generous donations from alumni and the Bond community to the Annual Fund.
+Alumni Scholarships are made possible by the support of generous donations from alumni and the Bond community to the Ambition Fund.
 The Bond University Alumni Scholarship Program assists outstanding alumni by offering financial support to undertake postgraduate study at an international institution of their choice.

 A maximum of two scholarships valued up to $20,000 each are awarded per year.
 The scholarship monies can be utilsed for tuition fees at the nominated institution, as well as any associated travel and accommodation costs directly related to undertaking the study program.

 Applicants who have been accepted or have applied to study a postgraduate program at an international institution are eligible to apply for the scholarship.
 Applications for the scholarship can be submitted prior to acceptance at the nominated institution, however final proof of acceptance must be provided prior to the close of applications.